Meze95/LloydAnt-SMS/README.md

 # LloydAnt-SMS
 Demo school management system
+NB: The project is running on .Net6 and for you to run it you will need to have .Net6 installed.

 Step1: Use the link below to create an admin account Admin Registration Link : https://localhost:7284/Accounts/RegisterAdmin